lucasvegi/Elixir-Refactorings/README.md

   ```

   Note that this refactoring example could also be done in reverse order, that is, `# After refactoring:` -> `# Before refactoring:`.

+* __Side-conditions:__
+  * Once all clauses of a multi-clause function are unified into a single function that uses a `case` statement, for this refactoring to be performed properly, it is ideal that there are no identically named variables originally defined in the multiple clauses of the function.
+This prevents conflicts after unification.

+  This side condition is based on definitions written by Tamás Kozsik *et al.* in this paper: [[1]](https://doi.org/10.1016/j.future.2017.05.011)

 [▲ back to Index](#table-of-contents)
 ___